formicalab/MoveVMToZone/README.md

 **"No Azure context set"**
 - Run `Set-AzContext -SubscriptionId "your-subscription-id"` before the script

-**"Target resource group must be different from source"**
+**"NewVMName must be different from source VMName"**
-- Create a new resource group for the target VM
+- When using the same resource group, you must specify a different name via `-NewVMName`

+**"VM is not compatible with VM restore points"**
+- Your VM has disks that don't support restore points (Ultra SSD, Premium SSD v2, shared disks, etc.)
+- Consider using individual snapshots for these VMs or changing disk types

 **"VM size not available in zone"**
 - Choose a different target zone or resize the VM before migration